Why am I still feeling fatigued? Why am I getting sick all of the time?

 When it came to natural health and naturopathic medicine, I was a skeptic.
 I came from a conventional background and was a practicing Occupational Therapist in a medical setting.
 However, I started to realize that medications were failing me.
 I started to see that some of prescriptions were a band-aid, not really addressing the root of my issues or optimizing my health.
 When I started to work with a naturopathic doctor, we were able to identify the obstacles to my health and get me back to optimal health.
 I feel better now than I did in my twenties and thirties.

 I am an experienced medical provider with over twenty years of dedication in the health care industry.

 I received my Occupational Therapy bachelor’s degree in 2000 from the University of Illinois at Chicago.
 With my quest for knowledge, I wanted to find a natural medicine program that was both accredited and research oriented.
 I went back to graduate school to become a Naturopathic Doctor and received my doctoral degree in Naturopathic Medicine in 2012 from National University of Health Sciences in Lombard, Il.
 In 2016 I decided to add to my knowledge base and received my board credentials for CNS, or Certified Nutrition Specialist.
 Professionally, I have had the opportunity to lecture to both medical professionals and the public on various topics including gastrointestinal health, hormones, nutrition and breastfeeding.
 I have vast experience in pediatrics, chronic illness/immune recovery, hormone/thyroid disorders and digestive/gastrointestinal disorders.

-I have had advanced coursework specializing in endocrine/hormone function, thyroid function, Small Intestine Bacterial Overgrowth (SIBO), homeopathy, methylation/nutrigenomics (MTHFR), chronic illness recovery (Lyme, EBV), sensory integration and myofascial release, just to name a few.
-I am also a practitioner in Craniosacral Therapy from the Upledger Institute and a Kinesiotape Practitioner.
+I have had advanced coursework specializing in endocrine/hormone function, thyroid function, Small Intestine Bacterial Overgrowth (SIBO), homeopathy, methylation/nutrigenomics (MTHFR), chronic illness recovery (Lyme, EBV, Mold Illness), sensory integration and myofascial release, just to name a few.
+I am also a practitioner in Craniosacral Therapy, Myofascial Release and a Kinesiotape.